 Who should do this course?

-- Do you love garden design as a hobby and spend ages in your own garden?
+- Do you love designing your own garden as a hobby?

 - Do you have creative talent but lack professional training?

-Then this is the Garden Design course for you!
+Then, this is the Diploma course for you!

 What Will I Study?